 Professor Mark Rogers – Biography

-Professor Mark Rogers graduated from Trinity College Dublin in 1983 with a first-class honours degree in genetics, and subsequently completed a PhD in genetics in the University of Glasgow.
-Awarded fellowships from the European Molecular Biology Organization (EMBO) and the John Douglas French Foundation for Alzheimer's Research, he spent five years as a researcher in prion diseases in the Laboratory of Nobel Laureate Professor Stanley Prusiner before returning to Ireland to take up a lectureship at UCD.
+Professor Mark Rogers is the Registrar and Deputy President of UCD prior to which he was Dean of Science.
+He graduated from Trinity College Dublin with a first-class honours degree in genetics and completed a PhD in genetics in the University of Glasgow.
+Awarded fellowships from the European Molecular Biology Organization (EMBO) and the John Douglas French Foundation for Alzheimer's Research, he spent five years as a researcher in prion diseases in the Laboratory of Nobel Laureate Professor Stanley Prusiner.

-Professor Rogers’ major research interests are in the field of Scrapie in sheep and Bovine Spongiform Encephalopathy (BSE) in cattle.
-Leading an internationally recognized research group, he successfully licensed immunodiagnostic technologies that have been employed in BSE diagnosis, resulting in over €2 million in royalties accruing to UCD.
-He received the inaugural Nova UCD award for innovation in 2004 and the Knowledge Transfer Ireland Licence2Market Impact Award in 2015.
+Professor Rogers’ research is in the field of Scrapie in sheep and Bovine spongiform encephalopathy (BSE) in cattle.
+He successfully licensed immunodiagnostic technologies that have been employed in BSE diagnosis, resulting in over €2 million in royalties accruing to UCD.

-As Dean of Science and subsequently as Registrar and Deputy President, Professor Rogers has recognised the need for research informed and research-led educational programmes.
-Focussing on enhancing opportunities for students, he has simplified entry routes, promoted a student centred approach across the University and is moving the University to an outcomes based curriculum focus.
+With over twenty-years teaching experience at all levels from undergraduate to PhD supervision, Professor Rogers strongly promotes a student-centred and student-led approach to education that encourages independent learning.
+As Dean of Science and subsequently as Registrar and Deputy President, Professor Rogers has recognised the need for research-informed and research-led educational programmes.
+Focussing on enhancing opportunities for students, he has simplified entry routes, promoted a student-centred approach across the University, has moved the University to an outcomes-based curriculum focus.